srampinogroup/PES-trotter/README.md

 Any profile can be played, either in "ride mode", that is you will automatically walk alongside the trajectory if in walk mode, or in "spectator mode", if you are in fly mode.
 A red arrow will be displayed following the trajectory.
+This mode can be activated with `T`.

 If the trajectory is loaded from a file however, the configuration will follow the one in the file and will not be the minimum configuration pre-computed with the PES.
 This will be made obvious by the display of the file name under the molecule and a change of the color of the support.

 # Keyboard and mouse controls